Core concepts

 Markets / Forums

 Darknet or clearnet platforms where actors trade access, data, tools or services.
-RansomLook tracks these as separate entities from ransomware groups, with their own relays and metrics.
+Tracked as separate entities from ransomware groups.

 Onion service (Tor)

 Hidden service accessible through the Tor network.
-Most DLS, FS and negotiation panels are onion services, sometimes with multiple relays or versions.
+Most DLS, FS and negotiation panels are onion services, sometimes with multiple relays.

 v3 onion

 Current version of Tor hidden service addresses (56-character .onion domains).
-RansomLook tracks onion versions to better classify and monitor infrastructure changes.
+RansomLook tracks versions to classify infrastructure changes.

 Relationships